Amazing Insect Mimics

 It's pretty easy to see why a predator, or human, would think twice before picking on either one of these insects.
 The hornet lives in a big grey nest up high in a tree, where several hundred individuals work together to provide food, shelter, and protection to defenseless larvae.
 If the nest is disturbed, the hornets swarm out and attack.
 This is one of the largest wasps in the genus Vespa, and they can deliver a truly painful sting.
 A whole hive of them can easily put you in the hospital.

-The fly, on the other hand, lives by itself.
+The fly that mimics the hornet, on the other hand, lives by itself.
 It feeds on pollen and hangs out in sunny meadows with butterflies.
 It looks dangerous, but it's all a front.
 If any bird or frog decided to take the risk and gobble up the fly, they would find it delicious and filling.
 The evolutionary "strategy" that has led this animal to look like it does provides just about the only protection it has.

 The next insect mimics are also trying to fool predators, but the story is a bit different.